← Back to Blog

 Dunning and Kruger ran a series of experiments where they asked people to rate their own competence in areas like logical reasoning, grammar, and humor.
 They then compared those self-assessments to actual performance.
 The results were consistent:

-- Low performers significantly overestimated their ability.
+• Low performers heavily overestimated their ability.
 People in the bottom quartile often believed they were above average.

-- High performers tended to underestimate themselves, assuming that tasks that were easy for them were also easy for others.
+• High performers tended to underestimate themselves, assuming that tasks easy for them were also easy for others.

 The core idea: the same skills that make you competent in a domain are the skills you need to accurately judge competence in that domain.
 If you lack those skills, you also lack the ability to see that you lack them.